Biological engineering: History

-Biological engineering is a science-based discipline founded upon the biological sciences in the same way that chemical engineering, electrical engineering, and mechanical engineering can be based upon chemistry, electricity and magnetism, and classical mechanics, respectively.
+Biological engineering is a science-based discipline founded upon the biological sciences in the same way that chemical engineering, electrical engineering, and mechanical engineering.
+It can be based upon chemistry, electricity and magnetism, and classical mechanics, respectively.

-Before WWII, biological engineering had begun being recognized as a branch of engineering and was a new concept to people.
-Post-WWII, it grew more rapidly, and the term "bioengineering" was coined by British scientist and broadcaster Heinz Wolff in 1954 at the National Institute for Medical Research.
-Wolff graduated that year and became the Division of Biological Engineering director at Oxford.
-This was the first time Bioengineering was recognized as its own branch at a university.
-The early focus of this discipline was electrical engineering due to the work with medical devices and machinery during this time.
+Biological engineering or "bioengineering" was coined by British scientist and broadcaster Heinz Wolff in 1954 at the National Institute for Medical Research.
+Wolff graduated that year and became the Division of Biological Engineering director at Oxford University.

 When engineers and life scientists started working together, they recognized that the engineers did not know enough about the actual biology behind their work.
-To resolve this problem, engineers who wanted to get into biological engineering devoted more time to studying the processes of biology, psychology, and medicine.
+To resolve this problem, engineers who wanted to get into biological engineering, devoted more time to studying biology, psychology, agriculture and medicine.

-More recently, the term biological engineering has been applied to environmental modifications such as surface soil protection, slope stabilization, watercourse and shoreline protection, windbreaks, vegetation barriers including noise barriers and visual screens, and the ecological enhancement of an area.
+More recently, the term biological engineering has been applied to environmental modifications such as surface soil protection, slope stabilization, water course and shoreline protection, windbreaks, vegetation barriers including noise barriers and visual screens, and the ecological enhancement of an area.
 Because other engineering disciplines also address living organisms, the term biological engineering can be applied more broadly to include agricultural engineering.

 The first biological engineering program in the United States was started at University of California, San Diego in 1966.
 More recent programs have been launched at MIT and Utah State University.
 Many old agricultural engineering departments in universities over the world have re-branded themselves as agricultural and biological engineering or agricultural and biosystems engineering.
 According to Professor Doug Lauffenburger of MIT, biological engineering has a broad base which applies engineering principles to an enormous range of size and complexities of systems, ranging from the molecular level (molecular biology, biochemistry, microbiology, pharmacology, protein chemistry, cytology, immunology, neurobiology and, neuroscience) to cellular and tissue-based systems (including devices and sensors), to whole macroscopic organisms (plants, animals), and even to biomes and ecosystems.